gergap/source-id/README.md

 the executable during debugging an can fetch the sources automatically from a "source server".
 GDB calls an external fetch script which can be customized by the user.
 This way a user can configure how and where to fetch sources from.
-This script can cache fetched files locally so that you don't need to fetch the same file more than once.
-Therefore the script can generate a Sha1 sum of the file contents.
+This script can cache fetched files locally so that no file needs to be fetched more than once.
+To find a cached files a Sha1 sum of the file contents is used.

 What happens if the exact file version which was used to built the executable is not under version control?
 The bad news is you don't have the correct source